LOVE, MARRIAGE, AND FAMILY

 A child is a blessing from God!

-This theme reverberates throughout Hebrew Scripture, our Old Testament of the Bible (Genesis 1:28, 17, 28:3; Deuteronomy 32:39; Job 12:10; Psalms 127:3-5 and 139:13-16; Proverbs 13:22 and 17:6; Isaiah 44:24; Jeremiah 1:5).
+The theme of the gift of Life as a blessing of God reverberates throughout Hebrew Scripture, our Old Testament of the Bible (Examples: Genesis 1:27-28; Psalms 127:3-5 and 139:13-16; Proverbs 13:22 and 17:6).
 We learn in the New Testament that Jesus Christ treasured children in his midst, and in fact said that we must become like children to enter the Kingdom of Heaven (Matthew 18:3).

 The family is the basic building block of society.
 The family is a community of life and love, founded upon marriage, to protect each family member and to communicate love.
 Marriage provides commitment and security to each member of the family.
 A family gives you your identity and background, and a sense of belonging.
 Within our family we are able to share our daily experiences, and give our life meaning.
 The family is there to celebrate birthdays, holidays, and those important passages in life.
 The joy of a new baby entering your world is overwhelming.
 Just as moving is to see children care for parents when they are ill or dying.
+The family is there when you fall, to protect and support you in times of hardship.
+Your family is an opportunity to grow in virtue, such as love, generosity, and, yes, patience!
+And one quickly learns that forgiveness is the key to peace.

 Pope John Paul II calls the family the sanctuary of life in his encyclical The Gospel of Life.
 "Within the family each member is accepted, respected, and honored precisely because he or she is a person; and if any family member is in greater need, the care which she or he receives is all the more intense and attentive."